 National Alliance to End Homelessness

-Veterans, families and youth are among the 2 million Americans who experience homelessness each year.
+Veterans, families and youth are among the 550,000 Americans experiencing homelessness on a given night.
 We're ending homelessness by helping local communities improve their programs, educating opinion leaders, advancing research and improving policy.

 The National Alliance to End Homelessness is a non-partisan nonprofit organization committed to preventing and ending homelessness in the United States.
 The Alliance aims to end homelessness by: